-10 Reasons Why 'The Phantom Tollbooth' Was The Most Amazing Book of Our Childhood
+10 Reasons Why 'The Phantom Tollbooth' Is The Best

 I am, was, and forever will be a massive book nerd.
 It began when I was a kid, poring over anything I could get my hands on.
 This included everything from cereal boxes at breakfast to heady academic tomes in school.
 My dad was all, "You are five and thus should not be attempting to slog through my copy of Heidegger's What Is It That We Call Thinking".
 He was not wrong.

 While I've read an insane amount in my time on earth (trying to figure out just how many books I've waded through makes me want to lay down in a field of gold with Sting), there are definitely some books that have made greater impressions on my easily-influenced little mind than others.
 One of the biggies for me was The Phantom Tollbooth by Norton Juster.
 The strange, transporting story and the killer illustrations by Jules Feiffer had me at hello, to get very Jerry Maguire about it.
 Even now, it still holds up.
 The movie's might be only okay, but the book is sensational.
 Here are 10 reasons why: